-This resolution can help make policy and encourage the automotive industries to reduce CFP, also considering energy use.
-The methodology shall be developed respecting the principles of transparency and consistency.
-It shall also strike a balance between accuracy and workload, considering the automotive industry's complex supply chain.
+This [Mutual] Resolution can inform policy and can help encourage automotive industries to reduce CFP via improved efficiencies at all stages of the life-cycle.
+The methodology shall be[was] developed respecting the principles of transparency and consistency.
+It shall also strike[also strikes] a balance between accuracy and workload, considering the automotive industry's complex supply chain.

-Existing regulations and standards [SG7/SG1]
+Existing regulations and standards

+[SG7 Caroline Mir caroline.mir@ademe.fr/SG1 Tetsuya Niikuni niikuni@ntsel.go.jp]

-Several countries and organization throughout the world have already introduced guidelines and standards related to the Life Cycle Assessment of vehicles.
-However, these standards differ in terms of methodology, scope of application, objectives and targeted audiences.
+Several countries and organisations throughout the world have already introduced guidelines and standards related to the Life Cycle Assessment of vehicles.
+However, these guidelines and standards differ in terms of methodology, scope of application, objectives and targeted audiences.

 Examples of existing standards: